Twitter Developing ‘Subscribe To Conversation’ Feature

 “This is part of our work to make Twitter more conversational,” they tweeted about the development.

-As Engadget points out, this could help users who who wish to anonymously follow a conversation.
+As Engadget points out, this could help users who wish to anonymously follow a conversation.
 According to TechCrunch, Twitter has been aiming to make the platform less abusive and more inclusive.
 One way they did this was by changing the icon to “like” a tweet from a star to a heart.
 With this decision, however, users no longer had a way to keep track of a tweet without automatically seeming like they were endorsing it.
 To compensate for this, the app created the “Bookmarks” feature that saves tweets without “hearting” them.

 Twitter is testing "Subscribe to conversation" so you can get notified over a conversation without liking or replying ???? pic.twitter.com/6hpSQcMJZD